steveswork/react-observable-context/README.md

 ﻿# React-Observable-Context

 A context bearing an observable consumer store.

+**Name:** React-Observable-Context

+**Usage:** Please see [Usage](#usage) section

+**Install:**\
+npm i -S @webkrafters/react-observable-context\
+npm install --save @webkrafters/react-observable-context

+# Intro

 State changes within the store's internal state are only broadcasted to components subscribed to the store.
 In this way, the `React-Observable-Context` prevents repeated automatic re-renderings of entire component trees resulting from ***context*** state changes.

 **React::memo** *(and PureComponents)* remain the go-to solution for the repeated automatic re-renderings of entire component trees resulting from ***component*** state changes.